Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Derivation of the hydrodynamic equations

+\bluew{Since we are interested in linearised hydrodynamics, it is sensible to assume that the deviations from the global equilibrium characterised by the deviations $\tilde{T}_i(t)=T_i(t)-T_0$ and $\tilde{\tau}_i(t)=\tau_i(t)-\tau_0$, and their space-time variations are small so that the system always remains close to a LE state which is slightly deviated from the GE state.
+Equivalently, one assumes the deviation $P_d$ to the LE distribution in Eq.~\eqref{FP-sol-ansatz}, that depends on $\tilde{T}_i(t)$ and $\tilde{\tau}_i(t)$ and their space-time derivatives (see Eq.~\eqref{Phi-Psi}), is also small.
+These assumptions, as shown later in sec.~\ref{c-LHD}, allows one to neglect terms involving higher order in deviations as well as higher order in (spatiotemporal) variations.}

-The ansatz for the form of the joint distribution $P(\vec{\eta},t)$ in Eq.~\eqref{FP-sol-ansatz} is sensible as a solution of the FP equation \eqref{FPe}, when the deviations from the global equilibrium characterized by $\tilde{T}_i(t)=T_i(t)-T_0$ and $\tilde{\tau}_i(t)=\tau_i(t)-\tau_0$ are small {\it i.e.} the LE state is slightly deviated from the GE state.
-In this ansatz, we have introduced the space-time varying local temperature field $T_i(t)$ and the local `pressure' field $\tau_i(t)$.
-Question is how should these fields evolve so that the ansatz for the $P(\vec{\eta},t)$ in Eq.~\eqref{FP-sol-ansatz} holds to be a valid solution of the FP equation \eqref{FPe}.
-The space-time evolution of these fields are determined by evaluating the continuity equations in \eqref{vol-con-eq} and \eqref{enr-con-eq} for the average `volume' and energy fields.
+\bluew{We now ask how should the fields $T_i(t)$ and $\tau_i(t)$ vary over space and evolve with time such that the form of $P(\vec{\eta},t)$ given in Eq.~\eqref{FP-sol-ansatz} as a solution of the FP equation \eqref{FPe}, remains always close to LE (to linear order in deviations of the fields {\it i.e.} $\tilde{T}_i$ and $\tilde{\tau}_i$).} The space-time evolution of these fields are determined by evaluating the continuity equations in \eqref{vol-con-eq} and \eqref{enr-con-eq} for the average `volume' and energy fields.
 Performing average over the state $\vec{\eta}$ at time $t$ with respect to the joint distribution $P(\vec{\eta},t)$ and average over the noises at the bonds $(i-1,i)$ and $(i,i+1)$ appearing from the exchange events, one finds

 where the average currents are